rasm1/RPSLS-showdown/README.md

  ### typography
 <ul>
-		<li>Sedan & Great vibes are the primary fonts used in the website with sans-serif as fallback font incase the prefered font will not import.</li>
+		<li>The primary font used on this website is roboto, sans-serif as fallback</li>
 </ul>

 ### wireframes